hashicorp/terraform/website/docs/providers/type/database-index.html.markdown

 # Database Providers

 This is a group of database providers offer specific capabilities to provision and configure your database resources.
-Terraform integrates with with these database services using the specific provider to provision and manages database resources.
+Terraform integrates with these database services using the specific provider to provision and manages database resources.
 These providers are primarily supported by the vendor in close collaboration with HashiCorp, and are tested by HashiCorp.